vdaular/workflows-integrations/CONTRIBUTING.md

-# Contributing to Elsa Integrations
+# Contributing to Elsa Extensions

-Thank you for your interest in contributing to **Elsa Integrations**! 🎉
+Thank you for your interest in contributing to **Elsa Extensions**! 🎉
 We welcome contributions from the community to enhance workflow automation by adding new integrations, improving existing ones, fixing bugs, or refining documentation.

 ---